Retaining Wall Repair in Pennsylvania and New York

 Retaining walls serve to retain the lateral pressure of soil.
 More simply, retaining walls are used to hold back soil and substrate from moving due to the effects of gravity and erosion.
 Retaining walls are typically designed out of concrete, stone, wood (including railroad ties), vinyl, masonry, steel, or brick.

+Our experts offer Erie retaining wall repair, wall anchors, crack filling, helical tiebacks, and a host of other services to help repair any problem you may have.
 If your retaining wall is tilting, separated from adjoining walls, buckling, cracked, or crumbling, Total Foundation Solutions can provide you with an expert repair solution.
 Our foundation wall experts can identify the cause of the problem and restore your wall to its original condition.

 Retaining walls are common along roadways, parking lots, and bodies of water.
 Basement walls are also a type of retaining wall -- and similar repair options are available for both.